-4.7 RTCS for MQX RTOS
+4.7 RTCS for MQX RTOS (with optional IPv6 add-in)

 RTCS files from the /rtcs/source directory are built into a static library.
 When linked to the user application, the RTCS library enables the application to provide and consume network services of the TCP/IP protocol family.